CBICA/NiChart_Project/README.md

-# NiChart: Neuro Imaging Chart
+# NiChart: Neuro-imaging Chart

 NiChart is a comprehensive framework designed to revolutionize neuroimaging research.
-It offers large-scale neuroimaging capabilities, sophisticated analysis methods, and user-friendly tools, all integrated seamlessly into the AWS Cloud.
+It offers large-scale neuroimaging capabilities, sophisticated analysis methods, and user-friendly tools, all seamlessly integrated into a local installation version and the [AWS Cloud](https://neuroimagingchart.com/portal/).

 ## Components